-Billy Joe Shaver, a prolific CW songwriter knows the terrain of self-indulgent suffering. “‘If you feel down and you write that down, most of the time it is going to be a country song,’ says Shaver, who likes to call songwriting the cheapest psychiatrist there is.’”
+Billy Joe Shaver, a prolific CW songwriter knows the terrain of self-indulgent suffering. “‘If you feel down and you write that down, most of the time it is going to be a country song,’ says Shaver, who likes to call songwriting the cheapest psychiatrist there is.’”[iii]
 Cheap, if your goal is to feed your neuroses that is!

 “Many real-life misfortunes turn up in his songs—his mother’s abandoning him as a boy (‘Georgia on a Fast Train’), for example, or the time he shot a man in the face outside a bar in 2007 (‘Wacko From Waco’).
 He has composed songs with his son, the guitarist Eddy Shaver, who died of a heroin overdose in 2000, and he has written about the sort of tumultuous love that led him to divorce his first wife twice and marry her three times.”[iv]
 See what we mean?

 Don’t you fans of the twang and turmoil worry!
 The CW culture is alive and well with an assured future, short-term at least, which is more than we can say for humanity as a whole.
 To be contained in this common sub-text of the American story is to be conditioned to assiduously seek out a way to be perennially unhappy because, and here is the sad paradox: “to be miserable is to be happy.”

-Find a much more in-depth discussion on this blog and in printed books by Roy Charles Henry.
+Find a much more in-depth discussion in books by Roy Charles Henry.